-If you have been taking Gaviscon for more than 7 days and you still feel uncomfortable or in pain, talk to your doctor.
+If you have been taking Gaviscon for more than seven days and still feel uncomfortable or in pain, talk to your doctor.

-Depending on the reason you are taking Gaviscon, you may only need it when you have symptoms.
-Or you may need to take it for a few weeks or months, or for many years.
+Depending on why you are taking Gaviscon, you may only need it when you have symptoms.
+Or you may need to take it for a few weeks or months, or many years.
 Talk to your doctor about what is best for you.

 What if I forget to take it?

-If you usually take Gaviscon regularly, but you miss a dose, do not double the dose the next time.
-Just skip the missed dose and take the next dose as normal.
+If you usually take Gaviscon regularly but miss a dose, do not double the dose the next time.
+Just skip the missed dose and take the following amount as usual.

-If you frequently miss doses, it may help to set an alarm to remind you.
+If you frequently miss doses, it may help set the alarm to remind you.
 You can also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 What if I drink too much?